-Protected: Hormone Therapy (HRT) – is it Right for You?
+Hormone Replacement Therapy (HRT) – is it Right for You?

-HRT are medications containing female hormones that replace the ones the body no longer makes during and after menopause.
-In some cases HRT is also used to treat common menopausal symptoms, including: hot flashes, sleep disturbances, and vaginal discomfort/dryness.
-HRT has also proven to prevent bone loss and reduce fractures in some postmenopausal women.
+Hormone replacement therapy (HRT) is a group of medications containing female hormones that replace the ones the body no longer makes after menopause.
+HRT is commonly used to treat menopausal symptoms including:

 Along with the benefits, there are also risks associated with using hormone therapy that shouldn’t be overlooked.
 Including, but not limited to:

 It is important to understand that not all women going through the transition of menopause need to be on hormone replacement therapy.
 Additionally, there are other types of medications like anti-depressants which are shown to improve many of the symptoms accompanying menopause.